How to calculate the total cost of ownership for a car

 Wyoming$398

-Poor road conditions can factor into the total cost of ownership as they result in lower MPG and more vehicle repairs.
+Poor road conditions can also factor into the total cost of ownership as they result in reduced fuel economy and more vehicle repairs.
+The range for this metric varied a bit more than repair costs.
+The most expensive state had repair costs related to road conditions that were 482% more than the cheapest state.

 Here are the added repair costs connected to road conditions by state: